BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 ## Mutation sheet

-The mutation sheet should contain one column of siganture mutations in nucleotide-NT (not protein/aminoacid mutation) format per lineage that shall be tracked and analysed by deconvolution.
+The mutation sheet should contain one column of siganture mutations per lineage that shall be tracked and analysed by deconvolution.
+They should be given in the format `GENE:RxxxV`, where `GENE` is the name of the gene in which the mutation is found, `R` is a string of reference nucleotides in upper case, `xxx` is the first reference nucleotides position (a number), and `V` is a string of variant nucleotides, also in upper case.
 There is no upper or lower limit for the number of signature mutations per lineage.
 However, please note that the deconvolution results are more robust and precise with a higher number of mutations.
 (Tested with 10-30 mutations per lineage).

 ## Mutation BED file